• Skip to primary navigation

 1. Melt the butter and let it cool to 122°F (50°C).
 In a large bowl, place eggs, sugar, and golden syrup and beat with a hand whisk for about 1 minute.

 2. Add fresh lemon zest and poppy seeds, and mix.
-Sift flour with baking powder and salt using a flour sifter.
+Sift flour, baking powder, and salt using a flour sifter.

 3. Add the dry ingredients to the principal preparation and mix with the hand whisk.
-Pour the melted and cooled butter in two to three additions and mix to combine.
+Pour the melted, cooled butter in 2 to 3 additions, mixing to combine after each addition.

 4. Cover the batter with plastic wrap (plastic must be in contact with the batter) and refrigerate overnight, better for 24 hours.